USGS-R/training-curriculum/content/intro-curriculum/D_Explore.md

 Next, we're going to explore `intro_df` using base R statistical functions.
 We want a data frame that has mean, median, and IQR for each of the measured values in this data set.
 We will use `dplyr` to help make this easier.

-1. Summarize each variable by the summary statistics mean, median, and interquartile range.
-In the end, you should have a data.frame with 1 row and 12 columns.
-Hint: use `summarize_at` - the arguments for this function can be pretty tricky, so try to follow the examples in the help file.
-And don't forget the argument `na.rm=TRUE` for the stats functions!
+1. Summarize DO and pH by the summary statistics mean, median, and interquartile range.
+Hint: don't forget the argument `na.rm=TRUE` for the stats functions!

-2. Challenge: Add a calculation for the 90th percentile into your code for step 2.
+2. Add a step to calculate the 90th percentile for pH and DO.
 Hint: this requires an additional argument to the `quantile` function.
-This should result in a data.frame with 1 row and 16 columns.

-3. Challenge: It is difficult to read a data.frame that has 12 columns (or 16 if you completed step 3) and only one row.
-Make the data.frame more readable by transposing it.
+*To get summary statistics for each variable, use the dplyr `summarize_at` function.
+The arguments for this function can be pretty tricky, so try to follow the examples in the help file.
+See `?summarize_at`*

 Basic Visualization
 -------------------